 A doctor who accepts Medicare will be paid via Original Medicare.
 Your Medicare Supplement coverage will kick in afterwards.
 It won’t replace that Medicare payment.

-A Few Doctors Won’t Be Covered by Part D in the Future: Starting in 2019, Medicare Part D will only cover drugs from doctors who accept Medicare beneficiaries.
-Once Part D’s rules change, doctors who don’t take Medicare payments will only be able to have drugs covered by Part D if they’ve made special arrangements in advance.
+A Few Doctors Can’t write prescriptions that will be covered by Part D: Starting in 2019, Medicare Part D only covers drugs from doctors who accept Medicare beneficiaries.
+Doctors who don’t take Medicare payments will only be able to have drugs covered by Part D if they’ve made special arrangements in advance.

-Right now, Part D will cover prescriptions from a medical professional that you paid privately.
-As of January 1, 2019, you’ll need to confirm with your doctor that they can write Part D prescriptions.
-Essentially: if you want to keep getting your prescription drugs covered, they must be prescribed by only doctors who accept Medicare.
+Right now, Part D will cover prescriptions from a medical professional that you paid privately and who has opted out of Medicare.
+You need to confirm with your doctor that they can write Part D prescriptions.

 Will All Doctors Who Take Medicare Cost the Same Amount?